-Photo credit: Hicham Mustapha, September 2024
+Photo credit: Hicham Mustapha

-Disclaimer: This report was written by Cynthia Saghir from CAMEALEON, Farah Al Shami from the Arab Reform Initiative (ARI), and Diana Tonea from CAMEALEON.
-This publication was co-funded by the European Union.
-Its contents are the sole responsibility of the authors and do not necessarily reflect the views of the European Union.
+This report was written by Cynthia Saghir from CAMEALEON and Farah Al Shami from ARI, with contributions from Diana Tonea from CAMEALEON.
+The content of this paper is the responsibility of CAMEALEON and ARI and does not necessarily reflect the views and official policies of the European Commissions and the Norwegian Ministry of Foreign Affairs (NMFA), who fund CAMEALEON.